 Kotz, S.; et al., eds.
 (2006), Encyclopedia of Statistical Sciences, Wiley.

 Wheelan, C. (2014).
 Naked Statistics.
 W. W. Norton & Company

 Stephanie Glen.
 "Left Tailed Test or Right Tailed Test ?
-How to Decide in Easy Steps" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/how-to-decide-if-a-hypothesis-test-is-a-left-tailed-test-or-a-right-tailed-test/
+How to Decide" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/how-to-decide-if-a-hypothesis-test-is-a-left-tailed-test-or-a-right-tailed-test/

 Need help with a homework or test question?
 With Chegg Study, you can get step-by-step solutions to your questions from an expert in the field.
 Your first 30 minutes with a Chegg tutor is free!

 Comments?
 Need to post a correction?
 Please post a comment on our Facebook page.